 Pudding and Custards in History

-Puddings history is actually a confusing one.
-Ancient Roman cooks made the discovery that eggs could bind ingredients.
+Pudding’s history is a confusing one.
+Ancient Roman cooks discovered that eggs could bind ingredients.
 They are credited for creating several egg-based dishes including custards.
-The creamy rich dessert pudding we American know is really more closely related to the custard of long ago.
+The creamy rich dessert pudding we Americans know is more closely related to the custard of long ago.
 Medieval puddings were primarily savory and meat-based.
 The British claim pudding as part of their culinary heritage.
-17th century English puddings were either savory (meat-based) or sweet (made with nuts & sugar) and were often boiled.
+17th-century English puddings were either savory (meat-based) or sweet (made with nuts & sugar) and were often boiled.
 But by the end of the 18th century traditional English puddings no longer included meat.
-19th century puddings were still boiled, but stared to more cake-like, plum-pudding is a good example.
+19th-century puddings were still boiled, but started more cake-like, plum pudding is a good example.

 In 19th century America, boiled pudding became less common to feed families because food was plentiful.
 Around the same time an English chemist named Alfred Bird introduced custard powder as an alternative to egg thickeners.
 Soon after Americans began using custard powder and other cornstarch derivatives as thickeners for a variety of custard and pudding-type desserts.
 This invention is credited for bringing dessert pudding into the modern day.

 Most puddings are served cold, though a few are prepared warm.
-Both rice puddings and chocolate puddings are two puddings that can actually get away with being served warm or cold.
-Homemade chocolate pudding is a rich, flavorful, and decadent treat so popular in fact it has eared it’s own day, National Chocolate Pudding Day, is June 26th, in case you were wondering, but if you’re a chocolate lover, no need to wait for that day to make this special treat.
+Both rice puddings and chocolate puddings are two puddings that can get away with being served warm or cold.
+Homemade chocolate pudding is a rich, flavorful, and decadent treat so popular it has earned its day, National Chocolate Pudding Day is June 26th, in case you were wondering, but if you’re a chocolate lover, no need to wait for that day to make this special treat.

 Chocolate Pudding